• Skip to primary navigation

 • How To Puree The Squash Soup

-• What To Serve With Creamy Squash Soup
+• What To Serve With Vegan Butternut Squash Soup

-• Butternut Squash Soup (Gluten Free & Dairy Free)
+• Butternut Squash Soup (Gluten Free and Dairy Free)

-Minced garlic and onions and peeled butternut squash cubes on wooden cutting board with knife.
+Peeled butternut squash half cut into halves on wooden cutting board with knife.

 The skin of butternut squash is quite tough and it is necessary to peel it before adding to the soup.